Alek6/Furniture-store/README.md

 14. They’re ready to check out!
 Let’s begin by calculating sales tax.<br>
 Create a variable called `customer_one_tax` and set it equal to `customer_one_total` times `sales_tax`.

+15. Add the sales tax to the customer’s total cost.